F-Stack/f-stack/dpdk/doc/guides/nics/avp.rst

 The following example will launch a VM with three network attachments.
 The first attachment will have a default vif-model of "virtio".
-The next two network attachments will have a vif-model of "avp" and may be used with a DPDK application which is built to include the AVP PMD driver.
+The next two network attachments will have a vif-model of "avp" and may be used with a DPDK application which is built to include the AVP PMD.

 .. code-block:: console